ava-labs/avalanche-docs/docs/quickstart/cross-chain-transfers.md

 ## Introduction

-AVAX tokens exist on the X-Chain, where they can be traded, on the P-Chain, where they can be provided as a stake when validating the Primary Network, and on the C-Chain, where they can be used in smart contracts or to pay for gas.
-In this tutorial, we’ll send AVAX tokens between the X-Chain and C-Chain.
+This article shows how to transfer AVAX tokens programmatically between any two chains of the Primary Network.

 ## Requirements

 You've completed [Run an Avalanche Node](../nodes/build/run-avalanche-node-manually.md) and are familiar with [Avalanche's architecture](../overview/getting-started/avalanche-platform.md).
 You are familiar with and have cloned the [AvalancheJS](https://github.com/ava-labs/AvalancheJS) repo.

 In order to send AVAX, you need to have some AVAX!
-You can get real AVAX by buying it on an exchange, or you can get testnet AVAX from the [AVAX Test Faucet](https://faucet.avax-test.network), which is a free and easy way to get to play around with Avalanche.
+You can get real AVAX by buying it on an exchange, or you can get testnet AVAX from the [AVAX Test Faucet](https://faucet.avax.network), which is a free and easy way to get to play around with Avalanche.

 ## Transferring AVAX using AvalancheJS